-- Current assets increased by .3% primarily due to an increase in unrestricted cash and investments generated by from operations.
-Restricted cash and investments increased slightly as well. - Capital assets increased by \$.2 million primarily due to the addition of new construction projects being entered into and completed during the fiscal year and capital assets purchased. - Current liabilities increased slightly due to slight decreases in accounts payables and retainage payables. - Long term liabilities decreased by over 30% due to the decrease in pension liabilities and other post-employment benefits.
+- Current assets decreased by 2.6% primarily due to operations.
+Restricted cash and investments remained the same. - Capital assets decreased by \$(.7) million primarily due to depreciation in excess of the addition of new construction projects being entered into and completed during the fiscal year and capital assets purchased. - Current liabilities remained the same. - Long term liabilities decreased by over 30% due to the decrease in pension liabilities (assets) and other post-employment benefits.